Join our 50th + 1 Anniversary Gala!

 Today, all of our services are open to the community, including our Telewellness Program, removing key barriers to care.
 You have enabled us to invest in critical staff and technology to conduct healthcare safely.

 Like healthcare everywhere, we are working to provide patient care that was delayed during the height of the COVID-19 pandemic.

 Your donation contributes directly to the health and well-being of everyone in our community.
-It is your generous support, together with our friends, volunteers, and staff that contribute to building and maintaining a healthy community which serves as a model for others to follow.
+It is your generous support that will help us shape public health in a post-pandemic world.

 Your Gift in Action: Nora’s Story

 Nora* fought back tears at her five-day-old baby’s first check up.
 This was her third child, so she knew the first weeks and months after birth would be stressful, but she did not expect to feel so hopeless.

 “Nora’s baby was perfect, but it was clear to me right away that Nora herself was struggling,” says Dr. Sharlene Selvaratnam.
 “She had a deep sadness and uncertainty in herself that suggested post partum depression.”